stratapp/stratapp-website/pricing.md

     No problem, there are no termination fees.

     In future releases we will be adding APIs for you to link your data to BI tools.
-seo_title: strategy software that achieves genuine org-wide collaboration
+seo_title: 10-apps-in-1 for org-wide collaboration on both strategy and execution
 seo_description: Affordable strategy software that achieves genuine org-wide collaboration and seamless execution of strategy and KPIs/OKRs, alongside day to day work.
 quote: |-